TapTrack/SwiftTLV/README.md

 ## License

-SwiftTLV is available under the MIT license.
+SwiftTLV is available under the Apache license.
 See the LICENSE file for more info.